cloudmesh-community/fa19-516-174/project/report.md

 We first connect to the MongoDB database via the server file which also directs us to the Open Api scpecification which contains the endpoints for the user to access.
 I created a seperate python file to make uploading files by the user much easier.
 The uploaded file that is in the '.csv' format is converted to json and then uploaded to the database.
 When the user indicates that they want to fit and predict based on the dataset they provide, this same file is retrieved and then processed in order to fit a logistic regression model, predict values and also print out the accuracy score.

+(To-do:
-(To-do: I'm trying to figure out how to convert the json file back into a csv file before proscessing it.
+* I'm trying to figure out how to convert the json file back into a csv file before proscessing it.
 Alternatively, i'm also trying to save the csv file as it is without changing its format so that it's easier to retrieve and process.
+* I got the part of returning values after fitting them wrong and need to use Jsonify as Professor mentioned.
+While my program can fit and predict with an average accuracy score, I need to find a better way to pass the values returned from fit to the predict function.)

 ## Related Work